kylejtobin/ai-native-app/docs/app/llm-integration.md

 This document shows how we integrate LLMs using Pydantic AI's type-driven approach, with real examples from our codebase.

+> **Principle: Every Boundary is Type-Safe**
+>
+> Boundaries are where errors hide.
+The network boundary (JSON), the database boundary (SQL), the user boundary (forms), the LLM boundary (text).
+Each boundary is a translation point, and translations can lie.
+>
+> Type-safe boundaries use Pydantic: LLM output → Pydantic validates → Application (guaranteed structured).
+Each boundary is a validation checkpoint.
+If something makes it past the boundary, it's been proven valid.
+>
+> Validate at boundaries, trust internally.
+The interior of your system operates on guarantees, not hopes.
+>
+> See: [philosophy.md](../philosophy.md) "Every Boundary is Type-Safe"

+---

 ## Pydantic AI as Type System Extension

 **Key insight:** Pydantic AI is not a vendor framework—it's an extension of Pydantic's type system.